 - U.S. border patrol specialist

-From 2014-2024, police and detectives, including U.S. border patrol agents, could expect slower than average employment growth of 4%, according to the U.S. Bureau of Labor Statistics (BLS).
-Police and sheriff's patrol officers earned an annual median salary of $58,320 in 2015, the BLS reported.
+From 2018-2028, police and detectives, including U.S. border patrol agents, could expect as fast as average employment growth of 5%, according to the U.S. Bureau of Labor Statistics (BLS).
+Police and sheriff's patrol officers earned an annual median salary of $61,380 in 2018, the BLS reported.

 Graduates interested in homeland security and law enforcement jobs within government agencies can apply to training programs through the U.S. Department of Homeland Security (DHS).
 The DHS Federal Law Enforcement Training Center offers several low-cost and tuition-free training options, such as domestic and international investigations, human trafficking, law enforcement leadership and behavioral science.
 A degree is not necessary for many programs, though the training is required for most federal positions in homeland security.